 Vermont Tech offers a Paramedic certificate program at the Bennington and Williston campuses utilizing hybrid and interactive classroom learning formats.
 The program classroom and lab time extends over three semesters (fall, spring, and summer) and is followed by a cumulative field internship.

-The Paramedicine certificate is approved for the Vermont Training Program ( opens in a new windowVTP) grant, which covers up to 50% of the tuition expense.
-Students should complete the opens in a new windowFASFA and general to be considered for any other available opens in a new windowfinancial aid.
+Students should complete the FASFA and general scholarship application to be considered for any other available financial aid.

 Students learn paramedic skills through independent study, online discussions, lectures, demonstrations, and practice in an Emergency Medical Services (EMS) lab.
 Under preceptor supervision, students also provide patient care in a variety of pre-hospital and in-hospital health care settings.